Social Indicators

 What is the measure?

-The annual population growth rate by county.
-The data is an estimate of the number of people residing in the county.
-This estimate is produced adding the population base, births, and net migration, and then subtracting the number of deaths.
+The data comes from the California Department of Finance and is an estimate of the number of people residing in Santa Barbara County from 2010 to 2024.
+The estimate is produced summing the population base, births, and net migration, and then subtracting the number of deaths.

 Why is it important?